Ju3dgement/KingsisleLauncher/README.md

 ## What is this project

-The Wizard101 launcher launcher as both a file integrity checker and an update manager, requiring users to log in to each account sequentially.
+The Wizard101 launcher has both a file integrity checker and an update manager, requiring users to log in to each account sequentially.
 This ends up being pretty slow—usually around three minutes per account which adds up quickly if you’re trying to run multiple accounts.

 The game executable (WizardGraphicalClient.exe) expects to be launched this way.